7 Maple Avenue

 Hastings enjoys one the lowest fire insurance rates possible for a community with a volunteer department.
-The department responds to an average of 400 fire calls and over 500 ambulance calls per year.
-The Fire Department also serves The Donald Park area outside the boundaries of Hastings under contract with the Town Of Greenburgh.
+The department responds to an average of 550 fire calls and over 650 ambulance calls per year.
+The Fire Department also serves The St. Andrews Golf Club / residences and The Donald Park area outside the boundaries of Hastings under contract with the Town Of Greenburgh.

 Administration and Personnel